Skip to content

 • All three (parent + A + B) operate against the same WorkspaceRegistry instance.

-This is the natural consequence of registry sharing — the registry is a per-session singleton, and inheritWorkspaces: true means "use the parent's registry directly."
+This is the natural consequence of registry sharing — the registry is a per-session singleton, and inheritWorkspace: true means "use the parent's registry directly."
 There is no per-sub-agent isolation when inheriting.

-If sibling sub-agents need workspace isolation from each other, do NOT set inheritWorkspaces: true on either; declare each sub-agent's workspaces on the child config so each gets its own isolated registry.
+If sibling sub-agents need workspace isolation from each other, do NOT set inheritWorkspace: true on either; declare each sub-agent's workspace on the child config so each gets its own isolated registry.

 Reserved tool prefixes